 Who needs a licence?

-All providers that deliver healthcare services for the NHS are required to hold a licence, unless exempt.
+All independent providers that deliver healthcare services for the NHS and meet our licensing criteria are required to hold a licence, unless exempt.

 - providers of primary medical or dental services only